dilhan/DepthChartPro/README.md

 This document will guide you through the initial setup to get the `DepthChartPro` solution running.

 ### Prerequisite
-.NET 6.0
+-.NET 6.0
-Microsoft.EntityFrameworkCore.InMemory
+-Microsoft.EntityFrameworkCore.InMemory
-Microsoft.EntityFrameworkCore.Tools
+-Microsoft.EntityFrameworkCore.Tools
-Newtonsoft.Json
+-Newtonsoft.Json